As you run, many different muscles work throughout the body, and running helps to strengthen and tone them.

 Read this article to learn exactly what muscles running works and to help you understand why they’re important during the gait cycle.

 What Muscles Does Running Work?

-Running has two key phases and that influences how each muscle is worked:
+Running has two key phases that influence how each muscle is worked:

-- Swing – Moving the leg forward and up
+- Swing Phase: Moving the leg forward and up

-- Foot Strike – Creating power off the ground
+- Foot Strike Phase: Creating power off the ground

-Which is why having a weakness, tightness or muscle imbalance can throw off your stride.
-Checkout what each muscle does while running and what you need to know to prevent injuries.
+This is why having a weakness, tightness, or muscle imbalance can throw off your stride.
+Check out what each muscle does while running and what you need to know to prevent injuries.

 - Stop Overstriding (learn to land under your body)